planetary-social/cleanstr/README.md

 2. **Deploy to Google Cloud**

    Ensure you have the gcloud CLI set up and configured with your account credentials.
-Then `pnpm deploy`
+Then `pnpm deploy`.
+This will upload the function code which expects the NOSTR_PRIVATE_KEY, which contains the secret key for the [report publishing account](npub14h23jzlyvumks4rvrz6ktk36dxfyru8qdf679k7q8uvxv0gm0vnsyqe2sh), and a comma separated OPENAI_API_CSV variable to access the OpenAI api.
 3. **Monitor Output**

-   Once deployed, Cleanster will tag the Nostr events with moderation results, helping you easily identify content that may need attention.
+   Once deployed, Cleanster will tag the Nostr events with moderation results through [NIP-56](https://github.com/nostr-protocol/nips/blob/master/56.md) reports that are published to `wss://relay.nos.social`, helping you easily identify content that may need attention.

 ## Support